billhorsman/inline_styles_mailer/README.md

 end
 ```

-The location of that file (<code>app/assets/stylesheets/</code>), and the fact that it uses [SASS](http://sass-lang.com/) is fixed at this time.
+The location of that file (<code>app/assets/stylesheets/</code>) is fixed.
+It will use one of three preprocessing methods based on the filename:

-<strong>TODO</strong>: get it to work out what sort of preprocessing, if any, to do based on the filename.
+* .scss
+* .sass
+* .css (i.e. no preprocessing at all)

 ## Development